How to 3D Print? The Beginner’s Guide to 3D Printing

 After it is printed, it must be finished.
 Trim the supports and file the edges.
 It can also be painted to give it a more finished look.

-Embrace the 3D printing technology and enjoy your imagination with these nice tips.
+Embrace 3D printing technology and unleash your imagination with these helpful tips.

 Common Challenges and How to Overcome Them